TobyLeelsz/offline-online-combine-training/README.md

 ## Customizing Experiments

 Modify `main.py` to tweak hyperparameters or change the training configuration.
+For computation convinience, it is recommended to set the parameters `episodes` and `n_episode` to smaller values.

-You can also run `buffer_ablation.py` to perform ablation studies on the buffer size and its effects.
+You may also run `buffer_ablation.py` to perform ablation studies on the buffer size and its effects.

 ## Contributing